Meet Our Community

 A native of Tehran, Iran, Adele Zamani most recently organized an International Jazz Day event at the renowned Vahdat Hall, one of Iran’s most prestigious performing arts venues.
 The program featured three bands representing the next generation of Iranian jazz musicians, with performances themed around conveying messages of peace and friendship to the entire international community.
 Read on to learn why Zamani feels that jazz music, and International Jazz Day, are particularly relevant to the Iranian context.

 What does jazz music mean to you?
 To your community?

 To me jazz music is a different attitude toward life, it has impact on the way of viewing my life.
-Its rhythmic pattern and its meter is real rhythm of life.
-Through its improvisation, I learn how tolerant and non-judgmental I should be.
+Its rhythmic pattern and meter are the real rhythm of life.
+Through improvisation, I learn how tolerant and nonjudgmental I should be.

-International Jazz Day has become a social event rather than a music and art event and many important concepts such as freedom, peace, friendship and unlimited number of messages are behind it which has made this a very important day and event for us.
-We, in Iran, in the Middle East, in the heart of war and violence, would like to convey our peaceful and friendship messages through every possible way, in this regard, we- Iranian young generation–welcome international events which provide us the opportunity to say who we really are and what we really want: peace and security.
+International Jazz Day has become a social event, rather than a music and art event.
+Many important concepts such as freedom, peace and friendship are behind it, which has made this a very important day and event for us.
+We, in Iran, in the Middle East, in the heart of war and violence, would like to convey our messages of peace and friendship through every possible way.
+In this regard, we–the young Iranian generation–welcome international events which provide us the opportunity to say who we really are and what we really want: peace and security.

-Regardless of what place jazz music has in our culture and community, joining to this wonderful peaceful movement and having minor role in this extraordinary event is our main motivation.
+Regardless of what place jazz music has in our culture and community, joining this wonderful peaceful movement and having a minor role in this extraordinary event is our main motivation.

-It is vital that we could make these events as an occasion of joining to international gathering and movements.
-Although it is not the first time that this event had been celebrated in Iran, but it is important that we could hold this event bigger and better and spread it all over our country and this region.
-For this, it is essential that we could be host of jazz star in our country.
+It is vital that we make these events an occasion of joining the international movement.
+Although it is not the first time that this event has been celebrated in Iran, it is important that we hold this event bigger and better and spread it all over our country and this region.